AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Improve error handling. ✅
 - Improve accessibility and responsiveness for more presentable design. ✅
 - Automated testing. ✅
+- Documentation. ✅
+- Add Bootstrap for better design.
+- Better Design for the table and the user details.

 ## Implementation